icopy-site/awesome/docs/awesome/awesome-gemini-cli.md

 - [DevIntern](https://github.com/getdevintern/devintern) - Tool that picks up tickets from Jira, Linear, Trello, Asana, Azure DevOps, GitHub Issues, or markdown files and turns them into self-reviewed pull requests by driving Gemini CLI non-interactively (also supports Claude Code, Codex, and others).
 A feasibility gate flags vague tickets back to the tracker with questions; optional unattended mode schedules ticket pickup and turns PR review comments into commits.
 Runs on your machines with your own Google keys.
 FSL-1.1, free for interactive use.
 - [PickySteve](https://github.com/KernelLord/pickysteve) - Skill router and context picker for coding agents: a local model (via Ollama, offline by default) routes each prompt to the right skill via hybrid BM25 + embedding retrieval, cross-encoder rerank, and an LLM judge, then assembles a minimal context bundle for the execution model.
 Built-in prompt-injection gate scans every retrieved document, fail-closed.
 Ships an MCP stdio server and an OpenAI-compatible proxy; one-command installer wires 18 coding agents including Gemini CLI.
 MIT.
 - [Better Agent](https://github.com/ofekron/better-agent) - Local workspace for persistent Gemini CLI, Claude Code, and Codex sessions with detached execution, restart recovery, parallel forks, delegation, and approval gates.
 Source-available; free for non-commercial use.
+- [Agentlas OS](https://github.com/agentlas-ai/Agentlas-OS) - Local-first Agent Operation Environment (AOE) that installs into Gemini CLI and other supported hosts to build, route, and run specialist agent teams with portable packages, permissions, and verification gates.

 ## Commands & Extensions